rohtie/Zypit/README.rst

 F       Toggles whether the shader view should be constrained to 16:9 aspect ratio or not.
 L       Loop current playing clip.
 M       Mute music.
-E       Export project to a 1920x1080 HD mp4 video file (Linux only).
+E       Export project to a 1920x1080 HD mp4 video file.
 F10     Toggle UI
 F11     Toggle fullscreen
 F12     Take a screenshot with 3840x2160 4K resolution.